MicrosoftDocs/VBA-Docs/api/Word.Range.PasteAsNestedTable.md

 ## Remarks

-You can use **PasteAsNestedTable** only if the Clipboard contains a cell or group of cells and the selected range is a cell or group of cells in the current document.
+Use **PasteAsNestedTable** only if the Clipboard contains a cell or group of cells and the selected range is a cell or group of cells in the current document.

 ## Example